nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC13 - Delete Event**

-1. Talent Manager requests to delete a specific event in the list
+1. Talent Manager requests to delete a specific event from the list
 2. TalentHub deletes the event

 Use case ends.